2D-Mesh-Plane/Python-Analysis-Tool/README.md

 # Python-Analysis-Tool
-A Kotlin application to dynamicly analysis python files
+A Kotlin application to dynamically analyse Python files.